 What was found: A variety of mental health symptoms have been reported by healthcare workers involved in illness outbreaks or pandemics; stress, anxiety, psychological distress, depressive symptoms, insomnia and “moral injury”.
 Such symptoms may evolve into long-term mental health conditions, including anxiety, depression, PTSD or suicidal ideation.
 Several reviews have recommended access to mental health and psychological support services for healthcare workers involved in providing patient care during the COVID-19 pandemic, including regular screening for stress, anxiety and depression.

-The Kisely et al. rapid review found that clear communication, access to adequate personal protection, adequate rest, and practical and psychological support were associated with lower psychological distress in healthcare workers during novel virus outbreaks.
+The Kisely review (search done in March 2020) found that healthcare workers who were younger, more junior or the parents of dependent children were more at risk of psychological distress, and that clear communication, access to adequate personal protection, adequate rest, and practical and psychological support were associated with lower psychological distress.

 What are the reviews: